 Course requirements for biology are designed to be met by students taking Bi 8 and Bi 9 starting in their second year.
-However, many students interested in biology elect to take these courses in their first year.
+However, most students interested in biology elect to take these courses in their first year, and this opens access to a much wider range of biology electives.

 Students may place out of the option requirement to take Bi 8 or Bi 9 by passing an exam and then earning a passing grade in Bi/Ch 111 or Bi/Ch 113, respectively, instead.
-The exam for placing out of Bi 8 and Bi 9 is given in the fall term of freshman year and is open to students who have scored a 5 on the advanced placement exam in biology, or who have an unusually strong background in biology, e.g., substantial research experience.
+The exam for placing out of Bi 8 and Bi 9 is given in the fall term of freshman year, and is open to students who have an unusually strong background in biology, e.g., substantial research experience.
+Some students who score a 5 on the advanced placement exam in biology may also qualify to take the exam.